James Russell Lowell: Literary career

 Despite the failure of The Pioneer, Lowell continued his interest in the literary world.
-He wrote a series on "Anti-Slavery in the United States" for the Daily News, though his series was discontinued by the editors after four articles in May 1846.
+He contributed a poem to The Token and Atlantic Souvenir annual gift book in 1842 and a series on "Anti-Slavery in the United States" for the Daily News, though his series was discontinued by the editors after four articles in May 1846.
 He had published these articles anonymously, believing that they would have more impact if they were not known to be the work of a committed abolitionist.
 In the spring of 1848, he formed a connection with the National Anti-Slavery Standard of New York, agreeing to contribute weekly either a poem or a prose article.
 After only one year, he was asked to contribute half as often to the Standard to make room for contributions from Edmund Quincy, another writer and reformer.

 A Fable for Critics was one of Lowell's most popular works, published anonymously in 1848.
 It proved a popular satire, and the first 3,000 copies sold out quickly.
 In it, he took good-natured jabs at his contemporary poets and critics—but not all the subjects were pleased.
 Edgar Allan Poe was referred to as part genius and "two-fifths sheer fudge"; he reviewed the work in the Southern Literary Messenger and called it "'loose'—ill-conceived and feebly executed, as well in detail as in general ... we confess some surprise at his putting forth so unpolished a performance."
 Lowell offered his New York friend Charles Frederick Briggs all the profits from the book's success (which proved relatively small), despite his own financial needs.

 In 1848, Lowell also published The Biglow Papers, later named by the Grolier Club as the most influential book of 1848.
 The first 1,500 copies sold out within a week and a second edition was soon issued—though Lowell made no profit, as he had to absorb the cost of stereotyping the book himself.
 The book presented three main characters, each representing different aspects of American life and using authentic American dialects in their dialogue.
 Under the surface, The Biglow Papers was also a denunciation of the Mexican–American War and war in general.